jacksheehy15/milestone-project-1/README.md

 All Images were created by the developer.
 Acknowledgements
 My Mentor for continuous helpful feedback.

-Tutor support at Code Institute for their support.
+The Code Institute slack channel and students who also helped alot Tutor support at Code Institute for their support.